LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 #.
 The next line of code looks up the method ID for the method we want to
-   execute and returns it as a ``jmethodid`` type which gets stored into the "mID" variable. ``GetStaticMethodId`` takes in the class (``jobject``) object we found in the first line, the name of the method in the second line and the signature for that method as the third argument.
+   execute and returns it as a ``jmethodid`` type which gets stored into the "mID" variable. ``GetStaticMethodId`` takes in the class (``jobject``) object we found in the first line, the name of the method as the second parameter and the signature for that method as the third parameter.
 For more information, see `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp20950>`_
    ::

       local(mID)   = java_jvm_getenv->GetStaticMethodId(#class, 'scalb', '(FI)F')

 #.
 The method signature "(FI)F" specifies that it takes a ``float`` and an
-   ``integer`` parameter and returns a ``float``.
+   ``int`` parameter and returns a ``float``.
 The easiest way to find the signature for a method is to use the ``javap`` command on the command-line.
    In the example below, we run ``javap -s -p java.lang.Math`` to get all the method signatures found in the "java.lang.Math" class, and we use grep to